 When you look into buying and selling properties, you have to learn a world full of new terms.
 You hear phrases like “seller's market” and “buyer's market” and receive all sorts of advice where those terms are crucial for executing the plans provided.
 While we can't teach you everything in one day, we can certainly tackle one of those mysteries in this post.

 What is a seller's market?

-A seller’s market is where the inventory of real estate in your area is low, leading many buyers to overpay for a house and builders to start building.
+A seller's market occurs when the inventory of real estate in your area is low, leading many buyers to overpay for a house and builders to start building.
 To figure out what type of market you are in your area, you have to calculate the absorption rate.
-If the inventory is more than six months, you have a buyer’s market.

 Let's say Joe Realtor wants to find the absorption rate of his area to determine what kind of market he's in.
 First, he would take all the homes that closed within the last 12 months.
 He found 1,200 homes sold in his city in the previous year.
 He then uses that number (1,200 households) and divides it by the number of months in that period, or 12 months.
 He's left with 100.
 So, every month, 100 homes are closed on in his area.
 This is the absorption rate.
 Now he takes the number of homes currently on the market (400) and divides it by the absorption rate (100), and the number he comes up with is 4.
 Therefore, it will take 4 months to sell the current inventory.
 Because four months is less than six months, he determines that he is in a seller's market.